What to Bring

 Pilot-Specific Documents

-- Sample pay stub with components highlighted
+- Sample pay stub with flight pay, per diem, and override pay components highlighted

 Supporting Documents